 - Accelerate access to specific data or lists of data: One pain point that is commonly felt across the capital markets industry is that professionals know that data exists, but aren’t sure where.
 Creating a centralized place for data, especially one that allows secondary and tertiary data to be normalized, is key for financial services firms.
 This allows deal professionals to search for data in one place, rather than clicking and searching around multiple platforms endlessly, just to find the data and learn it’s out of date.

-- Streamline the communication between systems and teams: By connecting the dots between systems, capital markets firms are better able to share information with their colleagues in other functions, especially those who use other software platforms.
+- Streamline the communication between systems and teams: By connecting the dots between financial services ecosystems, firms are better able to share information with their colleagues in other functions, especially those who use other software platforms.
 For example, if the investor relations (IR) team is using separate technology, that’s satisfactory so long as those data points are accessible to the broader organization.
 Without that level of access and connectivity, the firm will struggle to build meaningful institutional knowledge.

 - Establish new ways to meet compliance standards: When a potential conflict or risky move comes up, it’s never something dealmakers are happy about.
 Unfortunately, though, it’s an inevitability.
 That is yet another reason why having technology systems that talk to each other is important.
 In creating these connections, it’s easier for firms to track their ability to maintain compliance because it instills adherence to processes and leaves an authoritative record of the data needed to assess risk or mitigate it.